SMTG-Bham/easyunfold/docs/examples/example_nabis2.md

 easyunfold unfold plot --colour-norm=0.5 --dos vasprun.xml.gz --zero-line --dos-label DOS --gaussian 0.1
 ```

-(Here we've used some other plot options to customise the DOS plot; see the help message with
+Here we've used some other plot options to customise the DOS plot; see the help message with
-`easyunfold unfold plot -h` for more info on this)
+`easyunfold unfold plot -h` for more info on this.

 ```{figure} ../../examples/NaBiS2/NaBiS2_unfold-plot_dos.png
 :alt: NaBiS2 unfolded band structure with DOS